HB55555/Augmented-Reality-in-unity-3D-master/README.md

 Our aim is to strengthen the backbone on real estate industry by using technology specifically Augmented Reality.
 By showing 3d view of home so that customers can see  homes by use AR.Giving them the closest experience of being in that home without actually visiting it.Customers can change the interior i.e wall colors etc according ot their wish and visualize it in AR

-For more Details please refer PROJECT SUMMARY pptx
+For more Details please refer PROJECT OVERVIEW pptx